 However, since the incident, Grammer is reported saying that he felt “thankful” for the health scare, as it helped him to make much needed changes to his lifestyle.
 He cited stress as the key reason for the heart attack, saying he has made considerable effort to reduce levels of stress in his life, as a result.
 Grammer was reported saying at the time that it was the “physical manifestation of whatever lesson was being taught to me, which was you better fix it (your life) now”.

 One of the UK’s best loved actors, Brian Blessed underwent minor heart surgery in 2012, at the age of 75.
-However, in January this year, during a performance of King Lear, in which he was playing the title role, it was reported Blessed collapsed on stage, causing panic in the theatre from both audience and actors alike.
+However, in January 2015, during a performance of King Lear, in which he was playing the title role, it was reported Blessed collapsed on stage, causing panic in the theatre from both audience and actors alike.

-Remarkably, after being taken off-stage, it is reported Blessed returned; and apologised to his audience, saying: “I feel such an idiot and am not in the habit of doing this, but I have a little fibrillation.”
+Remarkably, after being taken off-stage, it is reported Blessed returned and apologised to his audience, saying: “I feel such an idiot and am not in the habit of doing this, but I have a little fibrillation.”
 He then proceeded to finish the performance.
 Director Caroline Devlin described him as a “20 year-old in a 78 year-old’s body”.
 It was later announced Blessed had “been compelled to withdraw” from the production on the advice of his heart specialist.

 Rosie O’Donnell is one of America’s best loved comedians.
-But on one day back in August 2012, it was reported she experienced an aching in her chest, a sensation over her body that felt like bruising, and sore arms.
+But on one day back in August 2012, it was reported she experienced an aching in her chest, a sensation over her body that felt like bruising and sore arms.
 However, she ignored the symptoms, thinking that they were due to overexertion, and simply took an aspirin for the pain.

 The following day, it is reported she visited the doctor, only to be told that she had had a heart attack; indeed, the type of heart attack that is commonly referred to as the “widow maker” and can lead to sudden death.
 Medical experts have suggested it was the aspirin that helped to keep her alive.
-Since her heart attack, which occurred when she was 50, O’Donnell has been very vocal in urging women to be aware of heart attack symptoms, and to understand that they can happen to anyone, regardless of age.
+Since her heart attack, which occurred when she was 50, O’Donnell has been very vocal in urging women to be aware of different heart conditions and heart attack symptoms, and to understand that they can happen to anyone, regardless of age.

 Looking After the Health of Your Heart

-These celebrity examples prove that heart disease and illnesses related to the heart can occur at any time, to anybody; irrespective of how old you are.
+These celebrity examples prove that heart disease and illnesses related to heart conditions can occur at any time, to anybody, irrespective of how old you are.
 It’s vital to know the signs and symptoms of a heart attack and to remain vigilant when it comes to your heart health.
 You should know what course of action to take, should you experience any of the tell-tale signs.
 For more information, visit Heart Attack – Symptoms on NHS Choices.